 If you love this tablescape but can't figure out quite how to let it inspire your own shower, let us break it down for you.
 Contemporary arrangements from Evergreen Flower added texture to the look while tapered flatware and gold-rimmed, pink-hued stemware added sleek flair to the design.
 Since breakfast foods will take center stage at your brunch shower, splurging for unique place settings is a worthwhile budgetary move.

 As an alternative to standard mimosas, peach bellinis were on the docket at this midday shower.
-To take things one step further, the drinks, served in dainty glassware, were garnished with fresh, edible blooms.
+Take things one step further by serving yours in dainty glassware, garnished with fresh, edible blooms.

-Of course, flowers aren't the only fresh garnishes you can choose from.
+Of course, flowers aren't the only fresh garnishes to choose from.
 Herbs, especially fragrant lavender, are a great way to polish off your brunch bridal shower drinks.

-For a brunch that feels elevated and totally Parisian, an assortment of rainbow-hued macarons are a must.
+Marry your brunch celebration with another theme for double the fun.
+At this Parisian-inspired event, an assortment of rainbow-hued macarons were offered to guests.
 These bite-sized pastries are easy to eat while mingling which makes them a great option.
 Not to mention, they're absolutely delicious.

 Not a fan of sweet brunch foods, like crepes?
-Opt for savory mini toasts.
+Opt for savory mini toasts, instead.
 Urban Palete dished up these mission fig crostinis with Humboldt fog cheese.

 Each of these ladies' looks are perfect inspiration for a fashion-forward bridal shower—but are also appropriate for a breakfast-themed, daytime event.
 You can't go wrong with a vibrant color or bold print.
 Pair your ensemble with stylish shades and a cute clutch for a polished effect.